 - Take a look at client reviews.
 If your buyers and sellers aren’t enjoying the process, they won’t stay long.

 - Be clear about the fees.
-There could be additional fees hidden in the verbiage; always read your contracts carefully!
+Additional fees could be hidden in the verbiage; always read your contracts carefully!

-Working with lead referral sites lets you claim money that you wouldn’t have otherwise acquired.
+Working with lead referral sites lets you claim money you wouldn’t have otherwise acquired.

-But you still need to be cautious when choosing the referral sites you work with and the leads you want.
+But you must still be cautious when choosing the referral sites you work with and the leads you want.

 Try to develop relationships with a handful of referral sites.
-As you close deals for them (and maintain high customer satisfaction ratings), you start to get more leads from them.
+You get more leads as you close deals for them (and maintain high customer satisfaction ratings).

-It’s almost always worth it to pay a percentage of your commission for a lead, if you aren’t too busy to take the lead on.
-But it’s rarely worth it to pay for leads upfront; most pay-for-lead services aren’t effective.
+It’s almost always worth paying a percentage of your commission for a lead if you aren’t too busy to take the lead.
+But paying for leads upfront is rarely worth it; most pay-for-lead services aren’t effective.

-It’s becoming more competitive and the market is uncertain, but that just means you need to be a little better than the competition.
-Concentrate on networking, marketing, and building your personal brand, so the leads come directly to you.
+It’s becoming more competitive, and the market is uncertain, but that means you must be a little better than the competition.
+Concentrate on networking, marketing, and building your personal brand so the leads come directly to you.